isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-eggs/index.md

 This shows that the beds were feeding around the bedding and sheets.
 In addition to fecal spots, also check for cast skins.
 ## Are bed bug eggs hard?
 *So, are bed bug eggs hard? *
-These nymphs are simple to squash because�they're soft - they're sticky and smooth.
+These nymphs are simple to squash becausethey're soft - they're sticky and smooth.
 These
 eggs are hard to pick up because they'll easily